MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - justify if possible the choice of megabyte sectors and the range?  maybe a disk is just a 10TB sector and fails at one time; well oops does not fit the current model where sector is part of a single document

 - try to swag the failure rate of a second drive during raid5 rebuild.
-- [how long does a rebuild take these days?  how many of the mongo disks in a raid5 array?]
+- [how long does a rebuild take these days?  how many of the mongo disks in a raid5 array?]  [as of 2010, no major storage vendor recommends RAID5; they all suggest RAID6, which tolerates two failures.]  [info from zdnet says optimistic estimate is 5hr/TB; more likely 10-14hrs/TB.  so an 8TB disk takes 40-80 or 90 hours to rebuild. likelihood of another disk failure during that time is xx.x% given drive half-life of 7 years (Backblaze estimate).]
 - [What is the typical disk size these days?  new backblaze number say 8TB or more.]
 - [do people still use raid5 or have they migrated to erasure coding controllers that can tolerate >1 failure so rebuild is not vulnerable to a second failure?]